elibroftw/bootleg-settlers-of-katan/README.md

-# Settlers Of Catan - Terminal Editon
+# Settlers of Katan - Bootleg Terminal Editon
 By Elijah Lopez and Abdullah Hadi

 ## Demo